jenkinsci/pipeline-aws-plugin/README.md

 ## s3Upload

-Upload a file from the workspace to an S3 bucket.
+Upload a file/folder from the workspace to an S3 bucket.
+If the `file` parameter denotes a directory, the complete directory including all subfolders will be uploaded.

 ```
 s3Upload(file:'file.txt', bucket:'my-bucket', path:'/path/to/target/file.txt')
+s3Upload(file:'someFolder', bucket:'my-bucket', path:'/path/to/targetFolder/')
 ```

 ## s3Download

-Download a file from S3 to the local workspace.
+Download a file/folder from S3 to the local workspace.
 Set optional parameter `force` to `true` to overwrite existing file in workspace.
+If the `path` end with a `/` the complete virtual directory will be downloaded.

 ```
 s3Download(file:'file.txt', bucket:'my-bucket', path:'/path/to/source/file.txt', force:true)
+s3Download(file:'targetFolder/', bucket:'my-bucket', path:'/path/to/sourceFolder/', force:true)
 ```

 ## cfnValidate